 That is it!

-Image if you were able to create a culture where everyone not only collaborated well but were deeply committed to bringing out the best in each other?
+Image if you were able to create a culture where everyone not only collaborated well, but made a deep committed to bringing out the best in each other?
 Imagine the impact this kind of organization could have.
 A culture like this can only be created with a leader who chooses to activate people.

 In the new world of work, leadership is not about driving self-serving goals.
 It is about activating each person’s uniqueness, skill, purpose, and passion in a way that aligns with the team and organizational goals.